MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 - **Iron Man 3** & **Hawkeye**
   Christmas backdrop and tone, recovery and isolation themes.
   Plot does not require the holiday.

-- **On Her Majesty’s Secret Service**
-  Christmas appears, matters emotionally, but is not structurally required.

 - **Edward Scissorhands**
   Christmas heightens the tragedy and imagery.